 Yes.
 The heavier or larger your tennis racquet generally the more power it will generate when hitting the ball, however it will also require more power and effort to swing alongside this.

 Tennis elbow is a condition that can occur in the tendons, usually through repetitive arm movements.
-This condition can occur through many walks of life, though it can be most frequent in common tennis players.
-Many racquets try to incorporate design choices into their manufacturing to combat or even prevent players getting tennis elbow.
+This condition can occur in many walks of life, though it can be most frequent in everyday tennis players.
+Many racquets try to incorporate design choices into their manufacturing to combat or even prevent players from getting tennis elbow.